-The NHANESIII (National Health and Nutrition Examination Survey) study found the prevalence of overt hypothyroidism among US adults (12 years of age and older) to be 0.3% and subclinical hypothyroidism 4.3%.
-Female gender and increasing age were associated with higher thyroid-stimulating hormone (TSH) and prevalence of antithyroid antibodies.
+The NHANESIII (National Health and Nutrition Examination Survey) study found the prevalence of overt hypothyroidism among adults in the United States (12 years of age and older) to be 0.3% and subclinical hypothyroidism 4.3%.
+Female gender and increasing age were associated with higher thyroid-stimulating hormone (TSH) and the prevalence of antithyroid antibodies.

 It is important to maintain a high index of suspicion for hypothyroidism since the signs and symptoms can be mild and nonspecific and different symptoms may be present in different patients.
 Typical features such as cold intolerance, puffiness, decreased sweating and skin changes may not be present always.

 History of adverse pregnancy and neonatal outcomes should also be sought.

-Patients can also present with carpal tunnel syndrome, sleep apnea, hyponatremia, Hypercholesterolemia, congestive heart failure, and prolonged QT interval.
+Patients can also present with carpal tunnel syndrome, sleep apnea, hyponatremia, hypercholesterolemia, congestive heart failure, and prolonged QT interval.

 Serum TSH level is used to screen for primary hypothyroidism in most patients.
 In overt hypothyroidism, TSH levels are elevated, and free T4 levels are low.
 In subclinical hypothyroidism, TSH levels are elevated, and free T4 levels are normal.